-It is becoming increasingly common for donations and inheritances for which tax is payable in Spain to involve a person who is not resident in our country.
+It is becoming increasingly common for donations and inheritances on which tax is payable in Spain to involve a person who is not a resident of our country.

 In other words, when a parent resident in Spain dies, with a son or daughter living abroad, or when a foreigner resident in Spain is the heir of a relative resident abroad.

 Settlement of inheritance tax for non-resident heirs in Spain

 European Union citizens residing in Spain who are subject to inheritance tax will be taxed in the same way as other Spanish citizens, thus eliminating tax discrimination with respect to European residents.

 When the heir is resident in the EU, the inheritance regulations of the Autonomous Community of the deceased’s habitual residence may be applied, and under the conditions provided for by law regarding the establishment of the habitual residence and its supporting evidence.

 In the case of assets abroad and residence in Spain

 If the assets are all located outside Spain, and the heirs reside here, they are obliged to pay Spanish taxes under the corresponding regional regulations.

 The law indicates that they can deduct what they have paid for the same concept in the foreign country.

 Settlement of inheritance tax in cases of death of non-residents in Spain